 This volcano is part of the chain of volcanoes from Sumatra to Myanmar.
 It is part of the Andaman and Nicobar Islands, an Indian union territory.
 It is around 38 kilometers northeast of Port Blair, the capital of the union territory.
 Barren Island is also called Barren Islands.

 This volcano has erupted more than ten times.
-First recorded eruption dates back to 1787.
+The first recorded eruption dates back to 1787.
 The last time this active volcano erupted was in 2017.

-Ar-Ar dating of Barren Island volcano proved that the oldest sub-aerial lava flow occurred 1.6 million years back.
-This volcano is located on an oceanic crust, which is approximately 106 million year old.
+Ar-Ar dating of the Barren Island volcano proved that the oldest sub-aerial lava flow occurred 1.6 million years back.
+This volcano is located on an oceanic crust, approximately 106 million years old.

 This island’s highest point is 354 meters (1,161 feet) above sea level.
-The most of the primitive volcano is now situated underwater (on the seafloor 2,250 meters or 7,380 feet below sea level).
-The island is 3 kilometers in diameter, with a total surface area of 8.34 square kilometers.
+The most primitive volcano is now situated underwater (on the seafloor 2,250 meters or 7,380 feet below sea level).
+The island is three kilometers in diameter, with a total surface area of 8.34 square kilometers.

 The island is uninhabited, though some fauna exists.
-These include Goats, birds, bats like flying foxes and rodent species like rats.
-There is hardly any flora in the island.
+These include Goats, birds, bats like flying foxes, and rodent species like rats.
+There is hardly any flora on the island.